effectfully/inference-in-agda/UnificationInAgda.lagda.md

 >
 > is subject to certain unification heuristics, which the weird one doesn't trigger.

-The usual definition is this one:

-      _+_ : ℕ -> ℕ -> ℕ
-      zero  + m = m
-      suc n + m = suc (n + m)

-As you can see here we return one of the arguments in the first clause and the second clause is constructor-headed.
-Just like for regular constructor-headed function, Agda has enhanced inference for functions of this kind as well.
+As you can see in the usual definition we return one of the arguments in the first clause and the second clause starts with a constructor.
+Just like for regular constructor-headed functions, Agda has enhanced inference for functions of this kind as well.

 Quoting the [changelog](https://github.com/agda/agda/blob/064095e14042bdf64c7d7c97c2869f63f5f1f8f6/doc/release-notes/2.5.4.md#pattern-matching):